adiroiban/fitbit-os-assistant-relay/README.md

 The app was developed and tested using https://github.com/greghesp/assistant-relay.

-The app was tested only using the simulator.
+The app only works when connected to the companion.

+No data is persisted by the app.
+It will always retrieve the list of things from the companion.

 # Screenshots